rongmon/rbcodes/README.md

 	2) rb_setline.py :  For any given rest frame wavelength find corresponding atomic transition and the fvalues.
 [Can find any line nearest to the input wavelength].
 	3) rb_iter_contfit.py : Iteratively fit [with sigma clipping] continuum to a small slice of 1D spectrum using Legendre polynomials.
 	4) rb_specbin.py  :  Rebin 1D spectrum to increase S/N
+	5) ransac_contfit.py : Powerful hybrid continuum fitter.
+Initial fit is done by automated ransac algorithm, then allows user to tweak the fit using linetools.fit_continuum routine.
+Saves the fitted continuum and the 1D spectrum as a xspectrum1D object.
+Very helpful to fit a full quasar continuum.

 The halo folder contains modules to compute NFW halo profiles